-While the term “discogenic syndrome” may sound intimidating, the condition has a very straightforward definition: it refers to pain that pertains to or originates in an intervertebral disc.
+While the term “discogenic syndrome” may sound intimidating, the condition has a very straightforward definition: It refers to pain that pertains to or originates in an intervertebral disc.
 The pain can be localized, meaning that it stays in the spot of the nerve irritation, or referred, meaning that it appears in parts of the body other than the site of origin.
-Discogenic pain is often caused by a bulging, herniation, or thinning of a disc.
+Discogenic pain is often caused by the bulging, herniation or thinning of a disc.

-If your physician suspects that you may be suffering from neck or back pain due to discogenic syndrome, he or she will likely order an MRI or CT scan to pinpoint the exact location of disc irritation.
-You may also undergo a discography, which is when contrast dye is injected into the discs that the doctor suspects are causing your pain.
-The dye not only makes the disc more visible, but it can also reveal pain patterns that help to confirm a diagnosis.
+If your physician suspects that you may be experiencing neck or back pain due to discogenic syndrome, he or she will likely order an MRI or CT scan to pinpoint the exact location of disc irritation.
+You may also undergo a discography, which is when contrast dye is injected into the discs that the physician suspects are causing your pain.
+The dye not only makes the disc more visible, but also reveals pain patterns that help to confirm a diagnosis.

-If you suffer from some form of degenerative discogenic disease, you should attempt non-surgical treatments first and consider spine surgery only as your last resort.
-Pain medication (analgesics), anti-inflammatory drugs, cortisone injections, massage, and physical therapy can all help you to manage discogenic pain.
-However, if these methods prove ineffective after several weeks or months, the expert medical team at Laser Spine Institute (LSI) can tell you more about our minimally invasive outpatient procedures.
-Endoscopic techniques have helped tens of thousands of people just like you to rediscover lives without back pain.
+If you have some form of degenerative discogenic disease, you should attempt non-surgical treatments first and consider spine surgery only as your last resort.
+Pain medication (analgesics), anti-inflammatory drugs, cortisone injections, massage and physical therapy can all help you to manage discogenic pain.
+However, if these methods prove ineffective after several weeks or months, the expert medical team at Laser Spine Institute can tell you more about our minimally invasive outpatient procedures.
+Our advanced techniques have helped tens of thousands of people just like you to find relief from back pain.
 Contact us today for your free MRI or CT scan review.